CrazyFedde/docs/configuration.md

 Configuration properties.

 <a name="environment"></a>
-### Envioronment
+### Environment

-The environment property should always return a single string that represents the current application environment, if the environment is not valid the fallback(development mode) will be used instead.
-The following enviornments work within Ava.

- - Production
-    - Limits error logging to the console as much as possible, and eables all features.
-Error logging is stile done to-file which will be stored in `storage/logs/*`.
- - Testing
-    - Used during tests, this environment will be dynamicly set when tests are run, anything that might hit a database will use a in-memory SQLite database instead while this envioronment is set.
- - Development
-    - Logs anything and everything to the console, some features like stats updates for the bot will also be disabled to prevent Avas development version stats to be listed publicly.
+The application environment determines what is logged to the console, and what applications are loaded, this is to give a better user experience since having the console flooded with information can be very overwhelming if you don't know what you're looking at.

+AvaIre supports two different environments, "production" and "development"

+Production is used for minimal console output and for all parts of the application to be enabled.
+Development is used for debugging messages and preventing some parts of the application from running, to stop in-development changes from ruining the production environment.

-<a name="tokens"></a>
+<a name="discord-app"></a>
-### Bot Tokens
+### Discord Application

-The bot tokens, or `bot` field is a small object with two fields, *token* and *oauth*.

-#### Token

-The bot token is the bot application token, if you don't already have a bot token you can create by following these steps.
+Discord application information is things like your application token, application id, application secret, etc. To run a Discord bot you'll need an application token, if you don't already have an application with discord you can easily create one in two minutes.

  1. Start by heading to [discordapp.com/developers/applications](https://discordapp.com/developers/applications/me), once you're there you can create a new application, you can name it whatever you want and give it a fancy picture and description if you want to, once you're done click **Create App**.
  2. Your application should now have been created, next click on the **Create a Bot User** button, this will convert the application to a bot user application.
  3. Now that you have a user bot application you can get your bot token under the **App Bot User** section.

+AvaIre needs your Discord application token to login and interact with users, and optionally the application ID for generating invite links people can use to invite the bot to their servers with.

+#### Token

+This is your Discord application token, if you don't have a Discord application, check the link above and follow the short guide to create one, once you have it, replace the text between the quotes with your token.
+The bot token is the bot application token, if you don't already have a bot token you can create by following these steps.

 > {tip} If you want other people to be able to invite the bot you must check the **Public Bot** options under your **App Bot User** application settings, if you don't do that you will be the only one that can invite the bot to servers.